TOMFAW

 Sometimes Truth is Stranger Than Fiction

 The words may sound messy, even “crazy” at times.
-But that’s exactly the point.
+That’s exactly the point.
 When truth collides with secrecy, denial, and scripture used as a weapon, the result is confusion.

-This is what it feels like to try to hold on to reality when someone else is twisting it.
+This is what it feels like to try to hold on to reality when someone else twists it.

 The Jacket